jamcgee/jamcgee.github.io/content/article/2021-01-13-portable-sockets-basics.md

 The superior option, `poll`, is available on all currently *supported* platforms, introduced by Microsoft in Windows 8.1 under the name [`WSAPoll`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsapoll).
 Its absence from Windows 7 may cause issues for some developers despite that system no longer being supported by Microsoft.
 The only notable difference is that `WSAPoll` is very picky about the values placed in the `events` field: including `POLLHUP`, `POLLERR`, or `POLLNVAL` will cause the function to fail.
-As these conditions are checked regardless, this doesn't introduce any meaningful compatibility issue.
+As these conditions are checked regardless, excluding them does not introduce any meaningful compatibility issue.

 For applications dealing with a larger number of simultaneous connections, it is generally necessary to move onto the more modern systems, such as [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) on Linux, [kqueue](https://www.freebsd.org/cgi/man.cgi?query=kqueue&sektion=2) on BSD derivatives (including macOS), and [I/O Completion Ports](https://docs.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports) or [Registered I/O](https://docs.microsoft.com/en-us/windows/win32/api/mswsock/ns-mswsock-rio_extension_function_table) on Windows.
 Commercial Unices (AIX, Solaris) have adopted the IOCP model from Windows.